kengen1/Leetcode-Study-Bot/README.md

 # TypeScript LeetCode Discord Bot

-This Discord bot is built to enhance the coding practice experience by integrating LeetCode challenges directly within your Discord server.
-It simplifies the process of accessing LeetCode problems, offering hints, and managing discussions through automated features.
-Developed using TypeScript and Node.js, this bot brings a structured approach to tackling coding problems as a community.
+This Discord bot is built to improve the process of preparing for technical interviews by integrating LeetCode challenges directly within your Discord server.
+It simplifies and automates the retrieval of LeetCode problems, topic tags, solution hints, as well as providing dedicated spaces for discussion and collaboration on problems.
+Developed using TypeScript and Node.js, this bot brings a structured approach to tackling interview problems as a community.

 ## Features

 - **Daily Challenge Retrieval**: Fetches and posts the LeetCode question of the day in a specified channel.
+- **Tags on Demand**:
 - **Hints on Demand**: Offers hints for LeetCode questions to aid users in finding solutions.
 - **Roadmap Discussion Threads**: Automates the creation and management of daily threads for a series of questions following a predefined roadmap, encouraging focused group study sessions.